 Company Taxes in Portugal for Expats

-Value-Added Tax (IVA): The standard VAT rate in Portugal stands at 23 percent.
+Value-Added Tax (IVA): Portugal's standard VAT rate is 23 percent.
 However, essential goods and services like food, medicines, and public transportation benefit from reduced rates of 13 percent and 5 percent.
-Certain transactions, including exports and international services, are entirely exempt from VAT.
+Certain transactions, including exports and international services, are exempt from VAT.

-Other potential taxes: Depending on your company’s activities and assets, you might encounter additional taxes.
+Other potential taxes: You might encounter additional taxes depending on your company's activities and assets.
 The annual Local Business Tax (IMI) applies to any real estate owned by your company, while the Stamp Duty (Imposto do Selo) taxes specific legal documents and transactions, such as company registrations and contracts.

 How We Can Help